 Students in the M.M.
-Composition, Stage Music Emphasis program enjoy ample opportunities to have their theatrical works workshopped, read, and performed by School of Music and Catholic University students, faculty, and affiliated artists.
+Composition, Stage Music Emphasis program enjoy ample opportunities to have their theatrical works workshopped, read, and performed by the Departments of Music and Catholic University students, faculty, and affiliated artists.

 In June 2014, mezzo-soprano Denyce Graves appeared as a special guest in a performance of 2009 alumnus Steven M. Allen's opera "The Poet," based on the life of American poet Paul Laurence Dunbar.
 PBS shot footage of the opera in fall 2015 as part of an upcoming documentary about Dunbar.
 Stage Music graduates regularly have works produced at the annual Capital Fringe Festival, and most students' thesis projects-in-progress or their completed thesis pieces have been performed at the Kennedy Center's Page to Stage Festival, held every Labor Day weekend, which remains an important venue for Catholic University composers.
 Most recently, second-year M.M. student Joseph Kaz's thesis opera-in-progress Alice Flagg was presented at the Page to Stage Festival in September 2015.

-The School of Music's thriving Opera and Musical Theater divisions are able to support the creation and performance of student composers' works, and are interested in pursuing collaborative projects with composers in the program.
-The Catholic University Department of Drama enjoys a close relationship with the School of Music, and student composers have been composing incidental music/sound design for Drama Department productions on a regular basis, as well as collaborating independently with M.F.A.
+The Departments of Music's thriving Opera and Musical Theater areas are able to support the creation and performance of student composers' works, and are interested in pursuing collaborative projects with composers in the program.
+The Department of Drama enjoys a close relationship with the Departments of Music, and student composers have been composing incidental music/sound design for Drama Department productions on a regular basis, as well as collaborating independently with M.F.A.
 Directing and Acting students on original projects both on and off campus.

 Beginning in spring 2007, M.M.
 Stage Music and other composition students paired up with colleagues in music and drama to present the first 24-hour new musical festival, in which teams conceived, wrote, and presented new musicals, created and performed in a 24-hour time span.
 The 24-hour musicals have become an annual tradition, with a number of these collaborations later developing into longer pieces.
 Additionally, student composers have been actively engaged in composing new music for Department of Drama productions: November 2006 witnessed the premiere of M.M.
 Stage Music composer Gregg Martin's music for Aristophanes' Lysistrata (directed by M.F.A.
 Directing student Matt Ripa), and Martin's electronic score for Tempest4, an M.F.A.
 Directing project (by M.F.A.
 Directing student Carrie Klewin), based on Shakespeare's Tempest, premiered in April 2007.
 Kyle Gullings' score and sound design for Shakespeare's Romeo and Juliet was featured on the Hartke Theater mainstage in April 2007, another Department of Drama production.
 Scores by John Maggi and Kyle Gullings were also featured in productions at Catholic University's Callan Theater of Richard III and Doctor Faustus, respectively, in spring 2008, and a new theatrical work on the epic of Gilgamesh, directed by M.F.A.
 Directing student Ryan Whinnem, premiered as part of the Capital Fringe Festival in July 2008.